-STUDENT AFFILIATE: Both at the time of application and at the time the application is being considered for approval, an applicant for Student Affiliate status must be enrolled fulltime in an undergraduate or graduate program that would support a forensic science career accepted by the section to which application is being made.
-The applicant must meet these requirements at the time of application and at the time the application is being considered for approval the following February.
-Each Student Affiliate must certify eligibility annually.
+STUDENT AFFILIATE: Both at the time of application and at the time the application is being considered for approval (the following February), an applicant for Student Affiliate status must be enrolled in an undergraduate or graduate program that would support a forensic science career accepted by the section to which application is being made.
+Each Student Affiliate must certify eligibility annually with the AAFS.

 Student Affiliate status may be maintained for two consecutive calendar years beginning at the end of the calendar year within which graduation occurs.
-During the two year period, once employment in a recognized forensic discipline is achieved, Student Affiliates will be required to upgrade their membership to Trainee Affiliate or Associate Member.
+During the two year period, once employment in a forensic discipline recognized by a section of the AAFS is attained, Student Affiliates will be required to upgrade their membership to Trainee Affiliate or Associate Member.